 Senior discounts are a renowned perk of getting older and can start as early as age 50.
-Discounts vary based on location, though may include a free beverage or 20 percent off a menu item.
+Discounts vary based on location, though they may include a free beverage or 20 percent off a menu item.
 Some grocery stores also offer senior discounts, particularly on certain days of the week.
 The best way to take advantage of senior discounts is by asking and confirming whether or not the establishment of interest participates.

 - Restaurant Delivery

 Restaurant delivery services have evolved greatly over the past decade, allowing consumers to call in much more than pizza.
 There are a number of services now offering delivery without direct contact to the restaurant itself, and rather operate with a third party ordering and delivery system.
 Services such as GrubHub, Uber Eats, and DoorDash deliver food straight to your home from participating restaurants in the local area.